Golden-crowned kinglet: Ecology

-The golden-crowned kinglet forages actively in trees or shrubs, mainly eating insects, insect eggs and spiders.
+The golden-crowned kinglet is insectivorous, foraging in trees or shrubs, where it eats insects (especially caterpillars), insect eggs and spiders.
 It produces a series of high-pitched calls on a single note, and tends not to fear human approach.
 Its nest is a well-concealed hanging cup suspended from a conifer branch.
+Golden-crowned kinglets may form tight huddles when overwintering.

 Distribution

 The golden-crowned kinglet is a widespread migratory bird throughout North America.
 Its breeding habitat is coniferous forests across Canada, the northeastern and western United States, Mexico and Central America.
 It migrates to the United States in the non-breeding season.
 Some birds are permanent residents in coastal regions and in the southern parts of their range.
 Northern birds remain further north in winter than the ruby-crowned kinglet.

 Taxonomy

 The kinglets are a small group of birds sometimes included in the Old World warblers, but frequently given family status, especially as recent research showed that, despite superficial similarities, the crests are taxonomically remote from the warblers.
-The names of the family, Regulidae, and its only genus, Regulus, are derived from the Latin regulus, a diminutive of rex, "a king", and refer to the characteristic orange or yellow crests of adult kinglets.
+The names of the family, Regulidae, and the genus, Regulus, are derived from the Latin regulus, a diminutive of rex, "a king", and refer to the characteristic orange or yellow crests of adult kinglets.

-There are three migratory subspecies in the United States and Canada, differing in size, bill length, back and rump colours, wing bar width and colour, and length of supercilium:
+There are three migratory subspecies in the United States and Canada, differing in size, bill length, back and rump colors, wing bar width and color, and length of supercilium: